jmcmorris/CreaDocs/src/api/siege.rst

       Checks to see if an item can be equipped by the player.

-      :param slot:  (str) Name of the equipment slot.
+      :param slot:  Name of the equipment slot.

       :type slot: str

-      :param item:  (:class:`InventoryItem`) The item to check if it is equippable.
+      :param item:  The item to check if it is equippable.

       :type item: :class:`InventoryItem`